rljson/io-sqlite/doc/workflows/create-new-repo.md

 Click `New repository`

-Below `Repository template` click on the drop down `No template`
+Below `Repository IoSqlite` click on the drop down `No IoSqlite`

-Select the desired template repository
+Select the desired IoSqlite repository

 Create the repo as used